ibm-cloud-docs/loadbalancer-service/begin-lb-config.md

 	<img src="images/lb-add-protocol.png" alt="drawing" style="width: 300px;"/>

-	**NOTE**: A maximum of two ports may be defined at the time of initial configuration.
+	3A maximum of two ports may be defined at the time of initial configuration.
 Additional ports may be added later after creating the service instance.
 Refer to [Limitations on number of ports](faqs.html#what-s-the-maximum-number-of-virtual-ports-i-can-define-with-my-load-balancer-service-) for more information on the maximum number of ports allowed.
+{:note:}

-7. The IBM Cloud Load Balancer terminates incoming HTTPS (HTTP over SSL) connections and communicates in plain-text HTTP with the back-end application servers, and offloads processor-intensive SSL tasks from your servers.
+7. The IBM© Cloud Load Balancer terminates incoming HTTPS (HTTP over SSL) connections and communicates in plain-text HTTP with the back-end application servers, and offloads processor-intensive SSL tasks from your servers.
 You must upload your SSL Certificate.
 Select one of your available certificates from the drop-down list.

 	<img src="images/lb-ssl-cert.png" alt="drawing" style="width: 300px;"/>